CartoDB/carto-vl/test/integration/README.md

 a.k.a Render tests

-The idea of this tests is to automatically test the **renderer** using local data sources (GeoJSON) and a static map.
+The idea of these tests is to automatically test the **renderer** using local data sources (GeoJSON) and a static map.
+The local GeoJSON files are located in the `common/sources` directory.

 This is done through iterative screenshot testing, comparing `test` screenshots against its reference images.
 These tests are defined in the `scenario.js` file: